 The Heritage Flag Company ® created the first ever Barrel Wood American Flag as a gift.
 A gift that came from a dream to say thank you to 3 veterans starting a brewery in Southern Pines, North Carolina in 2014.
 Little did anyone know where that dream would go....

 IN THE MIDDLE OF THE NIGHT, HEATH AWOKE

 HIS IDEA FOR THE FIRST BARREL WOOD FLAG.

-I went over to the brewery one day to look at the blueprints and saw a room that aged beer in whiskey and wine barrels.
+I met with the guys from the brewery one day to look at the blueprints and saw a room that aged beer in whiskey and wine barrels.
 I had never heard of that.
 From there, I could just see it.